BCI - Concealed Firearm Permit Frequently Asked Questions

 Is there any way that I can check to see if my criminal history will prevent me from obtaining a concealed firearm permit BEFORE I go through the whole process of applying?

 Yes.
-You can come into our office or call by phone and ask to speak with one of the investigators.
-If you explain to the investigator what type of problem you have had, he can give you a good idea whether you qualify for a concealed firearm permit or not.
+You can come into our office or call by phone and ask to speak with one of the Agents.
+If you explain to the Agent what type of problem you have had, he can give you a good idea whether you qualify for a concealed firearm permit or not.

 Utah Bureau of Criminal Identification